Archive for June, 2021

 Chapter 55

-Together you have traveled the world: the Atlantic, the Pacific, the South China Sea, the Mediterranean, and the North Sea.
+Together you travel the world: the Atlantic, the Pacific, the South China Sea, the Mediterranean, and the North Sea.

 Chapter 56

-On December 27, 2000, police reported that a 39-year-old man apparently jumped to his death from a Manhattan apartment building on Sunday morning.
-The suspected suicide leap occurred in Hell’s Kitchen, a short distance away from your home.
-He was your primary doctor, who had plummeted from the sixth floor.
-The week before, you had explained to him that the medication he last prescribed had caused you to be sleep deprived for eight consecutive days.
+On December 27, 2000, a 39-year-old man jumped to his death from a Manhattan apartment building.
+The leap occurred in Hell’s Kitchen, near your home.
+He was your primary doctor, and you were both HIV-positive.
+The week before, you had told him that the medication he prescribed had left you sleep deprived.

 Chapter 57